domotz/support_scripts/public_api_utils/bulk_script_apply/README.md

 1. Check `_messages_` column for missing parameters
 2. Fill in the required fields (RED columns)
-3. Re-run `mass-apply` - only skipped rows will be reprocessed
+3. Re-run `bulk-apply` - only skipped rows will be reprocessed

 ### API Key Issues